MoserMichael/pyasmtool/tracer.md

 Let's attempt to make a better trace facility for python.
 The [sys.settrace](https://docs.python.org/3/library/sys.html#sys.settrace) function installs a callback, that is being called to trace the execution of every line; Now this function can install a special trace function, that will get called upon the execution of every opcode; here we could try and show the effect of load and store bytecode instructions.
 You can learn more about the python bytecode instructions [in this lesson](https://github.com/MoserMichael/pyasmtool/blob/master/bytecode\_disasm.md) )

-I am not sure, that the opcode tracing capabilities of sys.setrace are equally supported in all python environments; For example [PyPy](https://www.pypy.org/) is implementation a just in time compilation mode, and I didn't check this trick for that environment.
+I am not sure, that the opcode tracing capabilities of sys.setrace are equally supported in all python environments; For example [PyPy](https://www.pypy.org/) is implementation a just in time compiler that is supposed to translate the bytecode instructions into native code, at some oint.
+I didn't check this trick for that environment.

 A more complete implementation could trace the whole stack, as an expression is being evaluated and reduced on the stack, however i am a bit afraid, that the process would be very slow, in addition to being quite difficult to implement.